Run FC Ltd respects your privacy and is committed to protecting your personal data.

 3) Where we need to comply with a legal or regulatory obligation.
 Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by contacting us.
 Purposes for which we will use your personal data We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.
 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been broken down below.

-Below is a breakdown of where and why the Sports Media Agency will obtain and process data about you and the legal reasons for doing so.
+Below is a breakdown of where and why Run FC Ltd will obtain and process data about you and the legal reasons for doing so.

 We have used the following key for data types